MIDA-Lab/MIDA-Lab.github.io/index.md

 {% capture text %}

-Trustworthy AI refers to AI systems designed and deployed to be transparent, robust, and respectful of data privacy.
+Trustworthy AI aims to design and deploy transparent, robust, and privacy-preserving AI approaches and models.
 Our focused areas include generalizability, interpretable AI, and uncertainty quantification.

 {%
   include button.html